insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Each state has different car insurance requirements.
-In Wisconsin, drivers are required to carry minimum liability coverage of $25,000 for bodily injury protection per person, $50,000 of bodily injury coverage per accident, and $10,000 for property damage accident.
+Since auto insurance laws differ by state, Wisconsin requires drivers to carry at least $25,000 in bodily injury coverage per person, $50,000 in bodily injury per accident, and $10,000 for property damage liability.

 Key Takeaways

-• Travelers offers the lowest car insurance rate in Wisconsin, at $1,089 per year, which is about 35% cheaper than the state average.
+• Travelers has the cheapest average premium in Wisconsin, coming in at $1,089 per year – about 35% compared to the state average.

 CompanyAverage annual rates